klarna/klarna-on-demand-android/doc/integration.md

 }
 ```

+Note the following:

-Note how we retrieve the user's token from the registration activity's extra data when handling the `RegistrationActivity.RESULT_OK` case.
-Also note that the SDK does not supply the `saveUserToken` method, which is in the above code for illustrative purposes.
+* We retrieve the user's token from the registration activity's extra data when handling the `RegistrationActivity.RESULT_OK` case.
+* The SDK does not supply the `saveUserToken` method, which is in the above code for illustrative purposes.
+* We used the previously introduced `REGISTRATION_REQUEST_CODE` constant which tells us it is the registration activity that ended.

 <a name="when_to_show_registration"></a>
 ###When should you show the registration view?